-Cook’s Tip: Because pork tenderloin roasts very quickly, it usually doesn’t have a chance to become golden brown in the oven without becoming overcooked.
-In this recipe, we solve that problem by browning the pork first, then roasting until it is an attractive color but still moist.
+Cook’s tip: Because pork tenderloin roasts very quickly, it usually doesn’t have a chance to become golden-brown in the oven without becoming overcooked.
+In this recipe, we solve that problem by browning the pork first, then roasting it until it is an attractive color but still moist.

 - 1 tablespoon curry powder

 - 1 1/2 teaspoons grated peeled ginger root

 - 1/2 teaspoon grated orange zest

 - 1/8 teaspoon ground cloves

 - Line a small rimmed baking sheet with aluminum foil.
 Set aside.

 - Sprinkle the meat on both sides with the curry powder.
 Using your fingertips, gently rub the curry powder into the pork.

 - In a large nonstick skillet, heat the oil over medium-high heat, swirling to coat the bottom.
 Cook the pork for 5 to 6 minutes or until browned, turning once halfway through.
 Transfer to the baking sheet.